merinos/devops-coding-challenge/exercice2/README.md

  * Using private subnet
  * Increase ASG size
  * Backups
- * Deploy Mongo on saas
+ * Deploy Mongo correctly (on SaaS or a dedicated instances)
+ * fixed dependencies (at least critical CVE...)

 ## Other options